broadinstitute/firecloud-tools/scripts/cleanup_clusters/README.md

 ## List and delete Dataproc clusters across projects
 This script will query Google projects for old Dataproc clusters and optionally call deletion APIs.

-In order to run this script you will need to first run `gcloud auth login <you>@test.firecloud.org` as your admin user.
+Prerequisites: the [Google Cloud SDK](https://cloud.google.com/sdk/) and a Firecloud Test Domain Admin or Quality Domain Admin user.
+Before running this script, log in as that user: `gcloud auth login <email>`

 Usage (from the main directory):